Table of Contents

 12. Cold Steel SRK

-The SRK is not your traditional rescue tool, but it performs well in more rugged rescue operations.
+The SRK is not your traditional rescue tool but performs well in more rugged rescue operations.
 The SRK stands for Survival Rescue Knife, and the design is no-nonsense.
 The 6-inch blade is made from San Mai VG-10 and the checkered handle is Kray-Ex.

 This knife also makes a great survival tool.